 Google’s SERPs have changed a lot since 1998.
 While many changes seem obvious (aesthetic, user-friendliness, local options) others have occasionally had users rolling their eyes (ads…so many ads).
 We’re going to take a little stroll down memory lane and look at some of the biggest changes to Google’s SERPs.

 Welcome, Google!
 Back in 1998, Google was winning at the minimalism game before “minimalism” was a phrase stolen by Apple (uhh..I mean..not stolen…just..borrowed…).

-In 1999, Google added “GoogleScout” to their search results, providing users with an additional list of relevant URLs.
+In 1999, Google added “GoogleScout” to its search results, providing users with an additional list of relevant URLs.
 Don’t remember the GoogleScout option?
-It’s almost impossible to find information on as it is no longer relevant.
-While the Google Algorithm that provides search results has become that much more powerful, the addition of sitelinks (read on!) deemed this unnecessary.
+It’s almost impossible to find information on it as it is no longer relevant.
+While the Google Algorithm that provides search results has become that much more powerful, the addition of site links (read on!) deemed this unnecessary.

 Aside from the very 1990’s-centric logo and the immense amount of white space without ads and local listings, it’s safe to say that Google has come a long way from its 1990’s beta.

 Looking more familiar?
 Between 2003 and 2004, big changes came to Google SERPs.
 Including online local listings, All Results, and Google Ads.

 Local listings were introduced to help users find results relative to their areas.
 All Results tabs allowed users to search for a variety of search results options, but Google Ads raised eyebrows and still does to this day.